-Over the past several months I have been thinking a lot about manual therapy, specifically the future of manual therapy.
-Obviously there has been a large amount of literature diving into the topic of manual therapy within physical therapy, but where are we going now with our research?
-Is manual therapy “all that”?
+I have been thinking a lot about the future of manual therapy.
+There has been a large amount of literature diving into this topic, but where are we going now with our research?
+Is manual therapy “all that?”
 How do we blend it with other interventions?

-If you haven’t had the chance to read the latest JMMT editorial by Drs.
-Paul Mintken, Jason Rodeghero and Josh Cleland, be sure to check it out here.
+If you haven’t had the chance to read this JMMT editorial by Drs.
+Paul Mintken, Jason Rodeghero and Josh Cleland from March 2018, be sure to check it out here.
 The article urges the reader to understand the complexity that surrounds the effects one may see within the use of manual therapy:

 “The successful use of manual therapy depends on a comprehensive understanding of the complex interplay between multiple inputs, including the patient, the provider, and the environment.
 Relying simply on biomechanical mechanisms is a recipe for failure.”
 (Mintken, p.2)

 This is a powerful statement.
-If you want to dive into a recent article on the complex mechanistic interplay of inputs (and outputs) within manual therapy, read this recent article by Joel Bialosky and colleagues here.
+If you want to dive into a recent article on the complex mechanistic interplay of inputs (and outputs) within manual therapy, read this article by Joel Bialosky and colleagues.